ThatGhostToast/ThatGhostToast/README.md

-- 👋 Hi, my name is Zac
+- Hi, my name is Zac
-- 👀 I’m interested in becoming a professional software developer
+- I’m interested in becoming a professional software developer
+- I'm proficient in C#, Java, SQL, and Html
-- 🌱 I’m currently learning C#, Java, Html, PHP, Swift, C++, and Unity.
+- I’m currently learning PHP, Swift, C++, and Unity.
-- 📫 You can email me at zacalmas@gmail.com
+- You can email me at zacalmas@gmail.com

 <!---
 ThatGhostToast/ThatGhostToast is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.